2017 Regulation Impact Statement

 Result: saving the regulated community $4.2 million in annual regulatory costs

 We are here to help you comply with Australia’s illegal logging laws.
 These webpages provide a range of resources and guidance to better understand your obligations under the laws.

-Contact us for further information on how the laws operate and whether they affect you:
+You can also contact us for further information on how the laws operate and if they affect you: